|Authors||Oskar Thorén, Dean Eigenmann|

 data field is used within the

-waku envelope, the field MUST contain the encrypted message of the envelope.
+waku envelope, the field MUST contain the encrypted payload of the envelope.

 The fields that are concatenated and encrypted as part of the